 Interested in Learning More?

 We want to hear from you.
 New literacy partnership discussions can begin anytime.
-However, the planning process starts in late winter and early spring, with signed agreements in place by early May for the following school year.
+However, the planning process starts in winter and early spring, with signed agreements in place by early May for the following school year.